 If you're flying to or from Europe, your flight is delayed for more than 3 hours, and it's the airline's fault - you are entitled to compensation up to €600.

 Situations such as extreme weather conditions and airport staff strikes are exempt from compensation.
 You can't get EU flight delay compensation in these situations.
 At the same time you should remember that not all airport strikes are the same -- in some situations you will be entitled to compensation.

 Even in the worst cases you have a right to care.

 What matters is the time of arrival to destination.

-Not the time of departure, but the time of arrival to your destination, and more exactly, when the doors of the airplane are being opened, and passengers are allowed to leave the airplane.
+Not the time of departure, but the time of arrival to your destination.
+And more exactly, when the doors of the airplane are being opened, and passengers are allowed to leave the airplane.
 If it has happened 3 or more hours after the original arrival time, then you may be entitled to EU flight compensation up to €600.

 When in doubts, fill in our claim form.